MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-basic-table-report-report-builder.md

 ## <a name="Title"></a>5.
 Add a report title
 A report title appears at the top of the report.
 You can place the report title in a report header or if the report does not use one, in a text box at the top of the report body.
 In this tutorial, you will use the text box that is automatically placed at the top of the report body.

 The text can be further enhanced by applying different font styles, sizes, and colors to phrases and individual characters of the text.
-For more information, see [Format text in a text box &#40;Report Builder and SSRS&#41;](../reporting-services/report-design/format-text-in-a-text-box-report-builder-and-ssrs.md).
+For more information, see [Format text in a text box in paginated reports (Report Builder)](../reporting-services/report-design/format-text-in-a-text-box-report-builder-and-ssrs.md).

 ### Add a report title